FinnAngelo/FinnAngelo.github.io/_posts/2020-02-02-Powershell_Secrets.md

     <figcaption>Shhhh...</figcaption>
 </figure>

-It will come to a surprise to no one that commiting secrets to Github is a bad thing.
+It will come to a surprise to no one that commiting secrets to GitHub is a bad thing.

 ----------------------------------------